Content from Introduction to OpenRefine

 Objectives

-There are already various options in the left-hand bar.
+There are various options in the left-hand bar.
 You can:

 • Create a new project and load data.